 TERP is a reaction product of MMTC and dimethyltin dichloride (DMTC), Na2S, and tall oil fatty acid [a mixture of carboxylic acids, predominantly C-18].
 The reaction product is a mixture of carboxylic esters and includes short oligomers of mono/dimethyltins bridged by sulfide groups.
 Although the tall oil component of TERP is not structurally similar to EHTG, TERP's conversion to MMTC justifies its inclusion.
 While the contribution of the various ligands to the overall toxicity may vary, the contribution is expected to be small relative to that of the MMTC.
-Further, the EHTG ligand from MMT(EHTG) is likely to be more toxic than the oleic or linoleic acid from TERP is not structurally sin is common to both ligands.
+Further, the EHTG ligand from MMT(EHTG) is likely to be more toxic than the oleic or linoleic acid from TERP so inclusion of TERP in the category is a rather conservative approach.
+The other possible degradate of tall oil and EHTG is 2-mercaptoethanol (2-ME), and it is common to both ligands.